 With more than 400 bridges, it’s no wonder Pittsburgh is called the City of Bridges.
-Because of the city center’s topography—surrounded by rivers—bridges are a necessary way to connect neighborhoods and to navigate the city.
-They’ve also become an iconic part of the city’s skyline.
-In fact, Pittsburgh has even more bridges than the city of Venice.

-Three bridges, in particular, are beloved by locals.
+Surrounded by rivers, Pittsburgh needs a lot of bridges and over the years, they’ve also become an iconic part of the city’s skyline.
+In fact, Pittsburgh has even more bridges than the city of Venice and there are three in particular that are especially loved by locals.

 Together, they’re called the Three Sisters Bridges, and they span the Allegheny River between downtown and the North Side.
-The trio of bridges is named after famous Pittsburghers—an athlete, an artist, and an environmentalist.
+The trio of bridges is named after three famous Pittsburghers—an athlete, an artist, and an environmentalist.